jonasundderwolf/django-mediastorage/README.md

   ```

 - Register your own URLPattern as you like.
 Make sure the pattern provides the necessary
-  variables needed by `BasicFileView._get_path`.
+  variables needed by `BaseFileView._get_path`.
 By default, this is the path of
   the file relative to the `upload_to` directory.